Astrophysics Milestones For Pulsar Timing Array Gravitational Wave Detection: Methods

 \subsection{Frequentist Data Analysis Methods}

 In addition to the Bayesian pipeline, we also use a frequentist approach to model the GWB \citep{NG9_sgwb, NG11_sgwb}.
-It uses an optimal statistic, $\hat{A}^2$, for the amplitude of the GWB, which is the sum of the correlations between pulsar pairs weighted by the intrinsic and by the assumed spectral slope and correlation of the GWB.
-Similar to the Bayesian pipeline, this estimator can be used to estimate the amplitude and the template cross-correlation signal-to-noise ratio (S/N, $\rho_{\rm template}$) of the GWB in the dataset.
-In this work, we use the noise-marginalized optimal statistic \citep{NM_OS}, which is more accurate when pulsars have intrinsic red noise.
-To calculate the optimal statistic, we use the posterior samples from the Bayesian chain to marginalize over the pulsar intrinsic red noise and calculate corresponding distributions for $\hat{A}^2$ and $\rho_{\rm template}$.
-The evolution of the median S/N and 95\% credible intervals on the monopolar, dipolar and HD cross-correlation S/N for an injected GWB amplitude, \gwbamp{2}, is shown in the bottom panel of Fig.~\ref{fig:forecast_snr}.

-The optimal statistic can also be used to calculate the amount of cross-correlated power between different pulsar pairs in the PTA \citep{NG9_sgwb}.
-This cross-correlated power is expected to follow the HD signature, and thus can be used as a direct test for the presence of a GWB signature in the data.
-The evolution of the constraints on the binned cross-correlated power as a function of angular separation is shown in the middle panel of Fig.~\ref{fig:forecast_snr}.
+This uses an optimal statistic, $\hat{A}^2$, to measure the amplitude of the GWB, corresponding to the sum of the correlations between pulsar pairs weighted by the intrinsic pulsar noise, and conditioned on the assumed spectral index of the GWB.
+The optimal statistic can also be used to calculate the signal-to-noise ratio, $\rho_{\rm template}$, for a given interpulsar correlation template, e.g., monopolar or dipolar for clock and ephemeris errors respectively, and HD (or quadrupolar) for an astrophysical GWB.
+To calculate the template S/N, the optimal statistic first calculates the amount of cross-correlated power between different pulsar pairs in the PTA.
+This pairwise cross-correlated power, suitably binned in angular separation space, can be used as a visual test for the presence of quadrupolar correlations in the data, or as intermediate products for further study of the spatial correlations.

+In this work, we use the noise-marginalized optimal statistic \citep{NM_OS}, which is more robust when pulsars have intrinsic red noise.
+We use posterior samples from Bayesian MCMC analyses to marginalize over the pulsar intrinsic red noise and calculate corresponding distributions for $\hat{A}^2$ and $\rho_{\rm template}$.

+These Bayesian and frequentist methods reflect production-level analyses that are employed in PTA detection and parameter estimation analyses.
+Thus, our results are a crucial validation of the efficacy of the pipelines that will be performing the important business of SGWB detection in the next several years.

-\subsection{Bridging Bayesian odds and frequentist signal-to-noise ratios}
+\section{Bridging Bayesian odds and frequentist signal-to-noise ratios}